rmedinahu/rmedinahu.github.io/cs457/homework/homework-list.md

 >
 >	3. your local db is a dictionary named DB.
 Add the db item sent to you by the tracker during REGISTRATION to this dictionary.
 It is your seed item.
 >
 >	4. loop until you have collected all items from NEIGHBOR_CONNECTION.
 Each iteration should make a connection to NEIGHBOR_CONNECTION requesting an item indicated by the first item you do not have.
-All requests must be serialized before sending to NEIGHBOR.
+All requests must be serialized before sending to NEIGHBOR_CONNECTION.
 See QUERY request format in protocol.
 >
 >		4a.
 Each QUERY request should get a response.
 Unpack this response accordingly.
 If it has data (e.g. not None) then you can place the item in your DB, else keep querying the neighbor for the item.
 If you get a successful response, begin querying the next item you don't have.
 HINT: Inspect function get_next_item() to help determine which you need next.
 >